Justonice2019/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 1. Set the display name (e.g. "Night Scout") of your Action and set your Google Assistant voice.
     - Unfortunately, the Action name needs to be two words, and is required to be unique across all of Google, even though you won't be publishing this for everyone on Google to use.
 So you'll have to be creative with the name since "Night Scout" is already taken.
 1. Click "Save" in the upper right corner.
-1. Navigate to "Actions" in the left nagivation pane, then click on the "Add your first action" button.
+1. Navigate to "Actions" in the left nagivation pane, then click on the "AddPanel your first action" button.
 1. Make sure you're on "Cutom intent" and then click "Build" to open DialogFlow in a new tab.
 1. Sign in with the same Google account you used to sign in to the Actions Console.
     - You'll have to go through the account setup steps if this is your first time using DialogFlow.